What is the role of the news media in society?

 These sources can provide press briefings and press releases or can just insert their content directly into news publications in the form of sponsored articles known as advertorials.
 Here is one example from the South China Morning Post (Hong Kong’s leading English newspaper).
 An opinion piece suggesting Reading, England as a potential destination for Hong Kong holders of the BNO passport is written by Raymond Chong, the managing director of a brokerage, Star Property Agency, that (what a surprise!) just happens to be selling property in Reading to Hong Kong people.
 This is a case of a company directly inserting favorable content into a news publication.

 That is a very small-scale case, though.
 Governments can spend hundreds of millions of dollars trying to influence the media.
-For example, the US Senate Foreign Relations Committee has passed a bill (The Strategic Competition Act of 2021) in which 300 million dollars per year for five years is to be devoted to countering Chinese influence, with 1/3 of that to be devoted largely to spreading negative media coverage about China.
-Here is a clause from the bill:
+For example, the US Senate Foreign Relations Committee passed a bill (The Strategic Competition Act of 2021) in which 300 million dollars per year for five years is to be devoted to countering Chinese influence, with 1/3 of that to be devoted largely to spreading negative media coverage about China.
+Here is a clause from the bill that specifies how a part of the money will be used:

 There is authorized to be appropriated, for each of the fiscal years 2022 through 2026 for the United States Agency for Global Media, $100,000,000 for new programs to support local media, build independent media, combat Chinese disinformation inside and outside of China, invest in technology to subvert censorship, and monitor and evaluate these programs.